William Beaumont Army Medical Center

 William Beaumont Army Medical Center is a Department of Defense medical facility located in Fort Bliss, Texas.
 It provides comprehensive care to all beneficiaries including active duty military, their family members, and retirees.
 The hospital is located in the Central/Northeastern part of El Paso, and provides emergency department services for Northeast El Paso.
-The current 1.1-million-square-foot, 6-building medical complex opened July 10, 2021 on East Fort Bliss.
+The current 1.1-million-square-foot, 6-building medical complex opened July 10, 2021, on East Fort Bliss.
 WBAMC is affiliated with the Paul L. Foster School of Medicine which is also located in El Paso, Texas.
 WBAMC is also a participating hospital for medical residents from the Uniformed Services University of the Health Sciences (USU) and nursing students from the University of Texas at El Paso School of Nursing and the El Paso Community College Nursing School.
-The current commander of WBAMC is Colonel Brett Venable.

 History

 The William Beaumont Army Medical Center (WBAMC), formerly the William Beaumont General Hospital (WBGH), is currently situated northwest of Fort Bliss' main cantonment area, between Fred Wilson Road and Hayes Avenue.
-The hospital has its beginnings in Fort Bliss during the 1850s.
+The hospital had its beginnings in Fort Bliss during the 1850s.
 After several earlier moves, Fort Bliss moved to its permanent location at La Noria Mesa in 1893.
 The hospital is named for Army surgeon William Beaumont (1785–1853), the "Father of Gastric Physiology".

 Early years (1849–1892)

 From its beginnings in 1849, the medical units that supported the Army installation in El Paso have moved several times.
 In January 1854, "The Post of El Paso del Norte", was established on Magoffin's Ranch.
 This installation at Magoffin's Ranch formally became known as Fort Bliss on 8 March 1854, in honor of Lt.
 Col. William Wallace Smith Bliss a veteran of the Mexican–American War (1846–1848) who was cited for gallantry in action.
-In 1868 the Army installation was moved to Camp Concordia; back to downtown El Paso in 1878; to Hart's Mill in the 1880s; and finally to La Noria Mesa in 1893 on land donated by El Paso citizens.
+In 1868, the Army installation was moved to Camp Concordia.
+Though the hospital was rudimentary in the 1860s, it provided care for troops afflicted with malaria and dysentery.
+The fort and its hospital moved back to downtown El Paso in 1878; then to Hart's Mill in the 1880s; and finally to La Noria Mesa in 1893 on land donated by El Paso citizens.
 The La Noria Mesa site remains as the permanent station for Fort Bliss and its medical units.

-Remains of the original Army Hospital located at Hart's Mill were uncovered by archaeologists in 2012 near the main campus of University of Texas at El Paso.
+Remains of the original 1880s Army Hospital located at Hart's Mill were uncovered by archaeologists in 2012 near the main campus of the University of Texas at El Paso.
 The Army used military labor to construct the post hospital at Hart's Mill, which was completed in December 1880.